We look forward to seeing you soon.

 The pub is centrally located and set back just off the road that twists through the village.
 Our detached all year round Holiday Cottages are peacefully located to to the rear of the property.

 There is lots of indoor and outdoor seating available and we have a separate function room for parties and business meetings which can be booked by contacting us on 01692 580128.

-Snack and Lighter Eats, Starters, Main Courses, Side Orders
+Sandwiches, Starters, Main Courses, Side Orders

 Meals for our younger visitors

 Plaice, Sausages, Scampi and Mushy Peas available.

 Postcode for your SatNav: NR29 5AA

 From A149 Stalham Bypass: Take exit sign posted to Catfield.
 You will find The Crown Inn on the left hand side in the village centre.